-Alice has lived in a Green House Home® at Green Hill for a little more than a month and still has difficulties adjusting to her new environment.
+Alice has lived in a The Villas at Green Hill® at Green Hill for a little more than a month and still has difficulties adjusting to her new environment.
 Alice suffers from dementia.
 She struggles focusing on daily living tasks and group activities, and repeatedly asks to go home.
 Her family is happy she is in a safe environment and in a spacious, private bedroom with her familiar furniture and belongings around her.
 The intimacy of the home setting and the loving, dedicated caregivers give them comfort, but they worry about her agitation, especially in the late afternoon.
 The music therapist, Jen, comes to the house weekly and after forty-five minutes, Alice is calm, happy and responding to caregiver cues.
 Alice’s family is recognizing the power music has in their mother’s quality of life.

 “Music Therapy is the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional… in which music is used within a therapeutic relationship to address physical, emotional, cognitive, and social needs of individuals.”
 American Music Therapy Association

 The Benefits of Music Therapy for Individuals with Dementia

 Research has shown that music therapy is a successful, non-pharmaceutical approach for seniors with Alzheimer’s and dementia.
 Music therapy for dementia addresses declines in cognition, attention span, the organization of thought, the ability to initiate tasks, to follow instructions and to regulate emotions.
 The application of music therapy techniques provides valuable support for caregivers when assisting seniors with dementia in daily living tasks and in caring for their emotional well-being.